Denver Nuggets: 2015–2018: Early years

-2018–2020: Rise of Nikola Jokić
+2018–2020: Rise of Jokić

 In the 2018 NBA draft, the Nuggets drafted Michael Porter Jr. and traded with the Magic to get Jarred Vanderbilt.
 On January 31, 2019, Jokić received his first All-Star selection as a Western Conference reserve for the 2019 NBA All-Star Game, becoming the Nuggets' first All-Star since Carmelo Anthony in 2011.
-The Nuggets finished the 2018–2019 season with 54 wins, first in their division and second in the Western Conference, and made the playoffs for the first time since 2012–2013.
+The Nuggets finished the 2018–2019 season with 54 wins, first in their division and second in the Western Conference, and made the playoffs for the first time since 2012–13.
 In the first round, the Nuggets played against the San Antonio Spurs, winning the round in game seven.
 The Nuggets were eliminated in the second round by the Portland Trail Blazers in 7 games.
 Game three of the second round had four overtimes, tying a 1953 game for the longest NBA playoff game.

-Following the suspension of the 2019–20 NBA season, the Nuggets were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
+Following the suspension of the 2019–20 NBA season, the Nuggets were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
 Led by Jokić and Murray, the team is the first in NBA playoff history to consecutively come from 3–1 deficits.
 In the first round, they defeated Utah in 7 games in a record-breaking scoring duel between Jamal Murray and Donovan Mitchell.
 The Nuggets repeated the same feat against Paul George and Kawhi Leonard of the Los Angeles Clippers in the second round, becoming the only team in NBA history to overcome multiple 3–1 deficits in a single playoff run.
 In the Western Conference Finals, the Nuggets' title race came to an end, after the eventual champion Los Angeles Lakers trounced them in five games.